 How can I apply for a job position at CERN?
 What should I study to get to work there?

-Well, I can understand you all because I have been wondering the same for years until the magic day came and I managed to get a job here at CERN.
+Well, I understand your concerns because I wondered the same thing for years until the magic day arrived and I was able to get a job here at CERN.

-Loving Science, being curious and being ready to learn new things every day is what you need.
+Loving Science, being curious and ready to learn new stuff every day is what you really need.

 So are you ready to discover the extraordinary?